 There are SEO benefits from the use of responsive design.

 Your SEO has substantially improved as a result of using responsive design because the clicks you get are not split across many websites.
-Furthermore, if Google discovers that you have duplicate content in a number of places, your SEO rankings will suffer, which will make it more difficult for your website to be listed in the first few pages of search results.
+Furthermore, if you have duplicate content in a number of places, your SEO rankings will suffer, not directly but imperatively.
+This will make it more difficult for your website to be listed in the first few pages of search results.
+Responsive design doesn't directly affect your site's SEO, but not having a responsive layout will negatively affect your site's traffic.
+Look for a local development / design agency that can help you with that.
+If you are from San Francisco, it makes no sense to hire one from Miami.
+You can search for web design company San Francisco or web development agency San Francisco on Google.

 The flexibility of responsive design is a future trend.